asyncapi/modelina/examples/json-schema-single-enum-as-const/README.md

 # JSON Schema interpret single enum as constant

 This example shows how to use the `interpretSingleEnumAsConst` option on the JSON Schema input processor to instead of interpreting `{enum: ['single value']}` as an enum, it will instead only be generated as a constant value.

+This ONLY applies when it's a single value.

 ## How to run this example